magentabusiness/magentabusiness.github.io/docs/trendz/guide/analyze-building-energy-usage-and-carbon-emissions.md

 Finally, we have to add hierarchy widget that will show all buildings/floors/areas in the hotel and allow user to select specific area.
 Once user would click on entity - **Filtered areas** alias will refresh and load all areas for the selected entity.
 After that all Trendz widgets on the dashboard would be updated because they use **Filtered areas** alias as a datasource.
 As a result user will see occupancy data for the selected areas.

-* Add ThingsBoard table widget `Cards` -> `Entities table` to the dashboard.
+* Add IoT Hub table widget `Cards` -> `Entities table` to the dashboard.
 It will show all buildings that are visible for the user.
   * Set datasource alias to **All buildings**
   * Latest data key - **Name**
 * Add `On row click` action for entity table widget.
 It will update `selectedEntity` parameter in the dashboard state.